Naman7214/Coding-Assistant/readme.md

 ### AI Coding Agent

 The AI coding agent uses Claude 3.7 Sonnet to understand user queries and interact with the MCP server to execute appropriate tools based on the requirements.

+## List of Queries :
+can you read the content of the main.py file since i won't be able to locate it. delete the markdown file since now i don't want it. what all things do I have in the models directory? is there file named generate_service or something similar? change the host from 0.0.0.0 to  192.168.17.184 in our main file. create a directory named frontend for me. how many times class word is being used?